LoanClt/FacialRecognition/README.md

 Tests run on the famous Yale dataset : https://www.kaggle.com/datasets/preprocessiing/cropped-faces Recognition accuracy using eigenFaces method: **92.58%** Using a CNN : **99.2%**

+Here are the results using the eigenface smethod:

 <img src="/img/result.png">
 <img src="/img/confusionMatrix.png">